comfort food

 KNR, p.
 202 “The Kerrians’ Famous Mac & Cheese”

 The temperatures are cooling off and comfort food takes center stage at our house.
-We fend off the chill with body warming soup and hearty sandwiches during the Fall and Winter, but every once in a while, we like mac & cheese.
-It works for lunch or dinner.
+We fend off the chill with body warming soup and hearty sandwiches, but every once in a while, we like mac & cheese for lunch or dinner.

 I like to taste test the new versions with different goodies added to the mix, but there is a basic recipe that Sheila uses (and even I can make) that is fail-safe.
 We sometimes prepare it ahead and serve it as a side dish if we’re expecting a crowd.